top of page

 6. Menopause

-I believe that Menopause can be a powerful trigger for central sensitization, especially in women with a history of trauma, stress, or chronic health issues.
-As estrogen and progesterone decline—often unpredictably—protective anti-inflammatory effects are lost, making the nervous system more vulnerable to overactivation.
-Sleep disturbances, mood swings, and fatigue are common, but for some, menopause also brings sudden-onset chronic pain, increased sensitivity to touch or sound, digestive issues, brain fog, and emotional reactivity.
+Menopause can be a powerful trigger for central sensitization, especially in women with a history of trauma, stress, or chronic health issues.
+As estrogen and progesterone decline—often unpredictably—protective anti-inflammatory effects are lost.
+This makes the nervous system more vulnerable to overactivation.
+Sleep disturbances, mood swings, and fatigue are common.
+For some, menopause also brings sudden-onset chronic pain, increased sensitivity to touch or sound, digestive issues, brain fog, and emotional reactivity.
 These symptoms may be misattributed to “just hormones,” when in fact they reflect a nervous system stuck in a persistent state of threat response.

 Hormonal changes also disrupt neurotransmitters like serotonin and GABA, weaken vagal tone, and impair gut function—key systems involved in calming pain and stress signals.
-Without these stabilizing influences, the thalamus (which filters sensory input) and limbic system (which processes emotion) become overactive, creating a feedback loop of inflammation, anxiety, and pain.
-For many women, this means that menopause doesn’t just mark the end of a reproductive phase—it can also be the moment when the body reveals the long-hidden effects of stress, trauma, or unresolved inflammation through the lens of central sensitization.
+Without these stabilizing influences, the thalamus (which filters sensory input) and limbic system (which processes emotion) become overactive.
+This creates a feedback loop of inflammation, anxiety, and pain.
+For many women, menopause doesn’t just mark the end of a reproductive phase—it can also be the moment when the body reveals the long-hidden effects of stress, trauma, or unresolved inflammation through the lens of central sensitization.

 What Does Central Sensitization Feel Like?